 This is an excellent and overlooked camera for beginners, and it’s a good value at $672 (check current price).
 With a 24 megapixel sensor, 11 viewfinder autofocus points, and 6 FPS shooting, the K-70 is a highly capable camera with few downsides.
 It even has “hybrid AF” in live view, similar to Canon’s dual pixel AF and great for video shooters.

 Any issues with the K-70 depend upon your personal requirements, including how much you’re willing to invest in a smaller DSLR company.
-Canon and Nikon are certainly more established names in the camera business, with a larger lineup of native lenses and more options should you wish to upgrade in the future.
+Canon and Nikon are certainly more established names in the camera business, with a larger camera and lens lineup should you wish to upgrade in the future.
 At the same time, Pentax now has two full-frame cameras (the K-1 and K-1 Mark II) with larger sensors and the company’s most advanced features, so you still have an upgrade path with this camera.

 The K-70 loses out slightly to the Nikon D5600, which has a noticeably better autofocus system in the viewfinder (39 points versus 11), making it more versatile for sports and other fast-moving subjects.
-The Nikon, again, has a larger lens lineup and more cameras to upgrade in the future, making it just a bit more versatile overall.
+Nikon’s more extensive camera and lens ecosystem is another major selling point, and not one that should be overlooked if you’re considering buying more gear later.

 1. Nikon D5600